joshualee/cs262_final_project/README.md

 #### Logs

-Log files are written to the log directory.
+Log files are written to the `log/` directory.
 Each log is titled by the name of the client or server who the log belongs to followed by the timestamp of which the log was created.
-Log entries are written by the VPrint (VerbosePrint) module.
+Log entries are written by the VPrint (`VerbosePrint`) module.
 Using VPrint, application writers are able to specify the verbosity levels that are displayed to the user and printed to the log:

 * Quiet: normal output
 * Loud: verbose output